-Consent will be taken and observational and interview data will be collected by researcher(s) from the co-ordinating study team.
-The researcher will also collect contextual information.
-The researcher or a member of the local site research team will collect anonymised ReSPECT forms and associated information from clinical records.
+Consent will be taken and observational and interview data will be collected by researcher(s) from the co-ordinating study team or local site research team.
+The researcher from the co-ordinating study team will also collect contextual information.

 Audio recordings will be transcribed and anonymised.
 Names and contact details of participants will be recorded on a separate database and stored in a locked filing cabinet.
 Audio recordings will be transferred from site to the university securely using encryption either on the audio recorder, or by downloading the recording to an encrypted laptop.
 The recordings will be transferred to secure university servers for secure storage and copies on the audio recorder and / or laptop deleted.
 Transfer to any transcription services will be done via a secure system and according to WCTU data transfer SOPs and a data sharing agreement.
 Hand written field notes will be kept in a locked filing cabinet.
 Field notes recorded electronically will be on an encrypted laptop while the researcher is at the site and then uploaded to secure university servers when they return to the office.
 All qualitative data will be uploaded into NVivo software which will be used to assist data management.